-This committee has been actively promoting and fostering reclamation research and information exchange for more than three decades.
+The Technical and Research Committee on Reclamation has been actively promoting and fostering reclamation research and information exchange for more than three decades.
 Members are drawn from the Ministry of Energy, Mines and Petroleum Resources, the Ministry of Environment, the Environmental Assessment Office, mining companies, the Mining Association of B.C., Natural Resources Canada, the University of British Columbia and Thompson Rivers University.
 This committee has been responsible for the organization of the annual B.C.
 Mine Reclamation Symposium since 1977.